JW Anderson at Harvey Nichols

 by Simon McClelland Morris

-Vinyl, Inspiration, Visual merchandising, Creativity, Vinyl printing, Retail, Fashion
+Inspiration, Visual merchandising insights, Creativity, Vinyl printing insights, Retail, Fashion, Vinyl

 The Graphical Tree has been working with long time friends, designer fashion brand JW Anderson, printing and installing this fantastic VM display at Harvey Nichols, London.